4dn-dcic/hic2cool/README.md

 $ pip install hic2cool
 ```

+Once the package is installed, the main method is hic2cool_convert.
+It takes the same parameters as run_hic2cool.py, which is described slightly later.

 Or you can use the script directly.
 The following Python packages are required and can both be installed using pip:

 **h5py**